istashak/AndroidDemo/README.md

 # Android Demo App

-This is a native Android application showcasing the knowledge and use of modern Android architecture and components.
+This is a native Android application showcasing my knowledge and ability to use modern Android architecture and components.
 The application implements a Model-View-ViewModel (MVVM) pattern within a Clean Architecture structure to adhere to SOLID development principles.

 The application's modern components include the utilization of: